Young Egypt Party (1933): Involvement in Egyptian politics

 The Wafd Party, the mainstream liberal party, viewed Young Egypt with suspicion, believing it to be controlled opposition sponsored by the king.
 After the Wafd's victory in the 1936 elections, the Wafdist leader Mostafa el-Nahas accused Young Egypt with collaborating with a foreign power, implying Italy.
 This incited a series of street battles between the Green Shirts and the Blue Shirts – the Blue Shirts being the Wafdist youth branch.
 Frequent clashes took place between the Green Shirts of Young Egypt and the Blue Shirts of the Wafd, culminating in an unsuccessful attempt on the life of el-Nahas by a member of Young Egypt on 28 November 1937.
-While there are similarities between the Green Shirts and the fascist paramilitaries of the Italian Black Shirts and Nazi Brown Shirts, a key distinction is that Young Egypt's fighters were college students fighting with clubs and bricks – not demobilized, brutally experienced and disillusioned World War I veterans.
+While there are similarities between the Green Shirts and the fascist paramilitaries of the Italian Blackshirts and Nazi Brownshirts, a key distinction is that Young Egypt's fighters were college students fighting with clubs and bricks – not demobilized, brutally experienced and disillusioned World War I veterans.
 These "shirt" organizations would participate in marches and street brawls.
 After numerous incidents of violence between militant students, Egypt banned paramilitary organizations in March 1938.

 Despite being formally founded as a party in 1936, Young Egypt never sent representatives to the Egyptian parliament.
-Until its wartime ban in 1941, the only parliamentary election it could have participated in was in 1938, however none of its members met the minimum age of 30 to run for office.
+Until its wartime ban in 1941, the only parliamentary election it could have participated in was in 1938, but none of its members met the minimum age of 30 to run for office.
 Young Egypt claimed to have almost 2,000 members, though the historian James Jankowski claims that the true number was around one thousand at its peak.
 It was around this time that Young Egypt began to decline, due to the Wafdist government ordering crackdowns such as preventing meetings and issues fines and arrests for members, ironically under the government of Muhammed Mahmud Pasha, whom Hussein had supported before founding Young Egypt.